CSCfi/fairdata-metax-v3/docs/user-guide/migration.md

 [^4]: Is solved in the PublishingChannels implementation
 [^5]: PAS will have its own data-catalog in V3
 [^6]: django-model-utils third-party library SoftDeletableModel provides is_removed field, it can be customized, but it is unclear how much to just use removed timestamp without the bool field.
-[^7]: currently removal_date in implementation, built on top of SoftDeletableModel.
-Changing it should be fairly easy, but will modify lots of models.